MargaritaRad/ose-resources/docs/source/Econ-Ark.rst

 - to accelerate the development of this kind of modeling for policy-making and academic research
 - to increase the openness, replicability, and interoperability of modeling tools.

-Econ-Ark is headed by Christopher D. Carroll, Professor of Economics at the Johns Hopkins University.
+Econ-Ark is headed by `Christopher D. Carroll <https://econ.jhu.edu/directory/christopher-carroll/>`_, Professor of Economics at the Johns Hopkins University.

 Originally, Econ-ARK was mainly targeted at macroeconomic applications, but is now extending their tools to support typical microeconomic models.